Meet the cast of ITV’s true-crime drama White House Farm

 Stephen Graham performs DCI Thomas ‘Taff’ Jones

 Who’s DCI Thomas ‘Taff’ Jones?
-When Thomas ‘Taff’ Jones arrives on the scene following a suspected murder-suicide in an Essex farmhouse, he’s underneath stress from high-ups and the press, and is fast to low cost any suggestion that the case isn’t as easy because it seems.
+When Thomas ‘Taff’ Jones arrives on the scene following a suspected murder-suicide in an Essex farmhouse, he’s underneath strain from high-ups and the press, and is fast to low cost any suggestion that the case isn’t as simple because it seems.

 The place have I seen Stephen Graham earlier than?
-Netflix followers will recognise Stephen Graham for his current position as Anthony ‘Tony Pro’ Provenzano in The Irishman.
-He’s additionally starred in Line of Obligation, The Virtues, and Rocketman, and is well-known for his breakout position as Combo in That is England.
+Netflix followers will recognise Stephen Graham for his current function as Anthony ‘Tony Pro’ Provenzano in The Irishman.
+He’s additionally starred in Line of Obligation, The Virtues, and Rocketman, and is well-known for his breakout function as Combo in That is England.

 Alexa Davies performs Julie Mugford